justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 .. directive:: %Docstring

+.. versionadded:: 4.10

 .. parsed-literal::

     %Docstring
         *text*
     %End

-.. versionadded:: 4.10

-This directive is used to specify explicit docstrings for classes, functions and methods.
+This directive is used to specify explicit docstrings for modules, classes, functions, methods and properties.

 The docstring of a class is made up of the docstring specified for the class itself, with the docstrings specified for each contructor appended.